More details and a link to purchase the plans are in the ebook,

 Please use the form below for questions

-During the last year and a half this economy small three bedroom house was able to be permitted and built in a county in California without the need for a structural engineer.
+During the last year and a half this economy small three bedroom, 70′ x 32′ (including garage) house obtained a building permit and was built in a county in California without the need for a structural engineer.
 To those not familiar with building in California this project is unusual because almost everything that is granted a building permit in the Golden State requires structural engineering.
 At this time it is fair to mention that your particular municipality may require engineering or even an architect’s and engineer’s stamp.

 It became evident that the only way to make this project feasible was to design entirely using “standard construction”.
 This meant that nothing could be added beyond time proven basic construction details.
 Since the entire house was to be framed using 2” x 4” studs there would be a slight additional cost for wall insulation in order to get to R-20 as required by Title 24.

 The biggest concern was being able to get a stick-framed roof using 2”x 8” rafters approved.
 The solution in this case was to add a collar beam; this wouldn’t have been acceptable in a location with any sort of snow load.
 The original house also had a huge full brick fireplace but that has been removed in the version of the plan being offered here.
 A wood-burning stove might be a better solution for those in a community that allows wood smoke.

 Raised floor framing seemed preferable so that future renovations or repairs would not require jack-hammering a concrete slab.
 The foundation stem walls in this case were concrete block on a poured concrete footing with a two foot crawl space.
 It would have been preferable to add a concrete skim coat in the crawl space but low cost was a top priority.